 the author’s creative individuality is not recognizable.

 There are many grey areas in examining the legal status of the many different forms of DTFs.
 In many cases, legal certainty cannot be achieved.
-Especially Statistical DTFs and Transformative DTFs, can contain partial reproductions of source texts; this risk can be mitigated by avoiding reproducibility and recognisability of source texts e.g. through avoidance of longer n-grams, especially n-grams longer than 10 words and – depending on the adopted perspective – by avoiding rare n-grams.
+Especially Statistical DTFs and Transformative DTFs can contain partial reproductions of source texts; this risk can be mitigated by avoiding reproducibility and recognisability of source texts e.g. through avoidance of longer n-grams, especially n-grams longer than 10 words and – depending on the adopted perspective – by avoiding rare n-grams.

 However, there are many types of DTFs which clearly fulfil the above-mentioned criteria and can therefore be used freely and risk-free.